-As a result, the National Transportation Safety Board (NTSB) recommends that all children ages 13 and under buckle up in the back seat for safety.
+As a result, the American Academy of Pediatrics (AAP) recommends that all children ages 13 and under buckle up in the back seat for safety.

 Some exceptions to this exist.
 For example, if an adolescent over age 13 is small for their age, it’s not recommended they sit in the front.

 Here’s what you need to know about children riding in the car, as well as car seat safety tips by age.

 Car manufacturers typically design airbags to protect an adult who’s at least 5 feet tall and roughly 150 pounds.
 Even if a child is wearing a seat belt correctly when riding in the front seat, they’re more likely to sustain injuries from a passenger airbag than an adult.